DONATE

 What We Do

-In Defense of Animals is working to end the dog meat trade, through direct rescue and rehoming of dogs from South Korea in partnership with Jindo Love Rescue, in addition to campaigning for bans where the dog meat trade still exists.
+In Defense of Animals is working to end the dog and cat meat trade, through direct rescue and rehoming of dogs from South Korea in partnership with Jindo Love Rescue and cats in China with Paws of China.

 What You Can Do

-dogs are killed for their meat every year in China
+dogs are killed for their meat every year worldwide

 How we help